-For non-government schools, the ACNC Commissioner has agreed that the financial information - and, from the 2016 reporting period, the financial reports provided in the DE’s financial questionnaire — can be used to meet the ACNC’s financial reporting requirements.
+For non-government schools, the ACNC Commissioner has agreed that the financial information - and - from the 2016 reporting period, the financial reports provided in the Department of Education’s Financial Questionnaire — can be used to meet the ACNC’s financial reporting requirements.

-This means that non-government schools do not have to provide financial information to the ACNC directly – the ACNC will use the information and financial reports that non-government schools provide to the DE in the financial questionnaire to complete the financial section of the AIS.
+This means that non-government schools do not have to provide financial information to the ACNC directly – the ACNC will use the information and financial reports that non-government schools provide to the Department of Education in the financial questionnaire to complete the financial section of the Annual Information Statement.

-Follow the steps below to provide financial information to the ACNC via the DE’s financial questionnaire.
+Follow the steps below to provide financial information to the ACNC via the Department of Education’s Financial Questionnaire.

 Which organisations can participate

-Non-government schools (or representative entities) that are registered with the ACNC as charities can use the information in the financial questionnaire they submit to the DE to complete the financial section of the ACNC’s AIS.
+Non-government schools (or representative entities) that are registered with the ACNC as charities can use the information in the financial questionnaire they submit to the Department of Education to complete the financial section of the ACNC’s Annual Information Statement.

-A registered charity that acts as a representative entity solely for multiple primary or secondary schools not individually registered with the ACNC and submits the financial questionnaire to the DE may be able to participate.
+A registered charity that acts as a representative entity solely for multiple primary or secondary schools not individually registered with the ACNC and submits the Financial Questionnaire to the Department of Education may be able to participate.

 Which organisations or other entities cannot participate

-Funds or organisations that are associated with a non-government school but are separately registered with the ACNC (with their own ABN) and do not submit a separate financial questionnaire to the DE cannot use this reporting arrangement.
+Funds or organisations that are associated with a non-government school but are separately registered with the ACNC (with their own ABN) and do not submit a separate Financial Questionnaire to the Department of Education cannot use this reporting arrangement.
 Examples of these funds or organisations typically include school building funds, scholarship funds, early learning centres or Parents and Friends Associations.

-These funds or organisations need to submit their own AISs with the financial information section completed.
+These funds or organisations need to submit their own Annual Information Statements with the financial information section completed.

 A registered charity that acts as a representative entity for organisations not solely related to primary or secondary education cannot use this reporting arrangement.
 Examples of these types of representative entities typically include day care centres, churches, community centres and welfare services.
-These representative entities need to submit their own AIS with the financial information section completed.
+These representative entities need to submit their own Annual Information Statement with the financial information section completed.

 If a non-government school chooses to report in the same way as all charities, it must complete all the required sections of the Annual Information Statement, including the finance section and provide an annual financial report that meets all ACNC reporting requirements.

 Participating in the reporting arrangement for non-government schools

-To participate in this reporting arrangement, a non-government school must log in to the Charity Portal and complete all non-financial questions in the 2017 AIS.
-In the section that asks for financial information - Section D: Finance - the school must answer ‘no’ to the question ‘Does your charity want to provide financial information in the AIS?’
+To participate in this reporting arrangement, a non-government school must log in to the Charity Portal and complete all non-financial questions in the Annual Information Statement.
+In the section that asks for financial information, the school must answer ‘no’ to the question ‘Does your charity want to provide financial information?’

-The ACNC will then use the financial report and the information in the financial questionnaire submitted to the DE to complete the financial section of the AIS.
+The ACNC will then use the information in the Financial Questionnaire and the financial report submitted to the Department of Education to complete the Finance section of the Annual Information Statement.

-It is optional for schools to provide the full-time equivalent (FTE) staff number in Section C of 2017 AIS.
-If a school does not provide the FTE staff number in the Annual Information Statement, the ACNC will get it from the financial questionnaire and include it in the AIS later.
+It is optional for schools to provide the full-time equivalent (FTE) staff number in the Annual Information Statement.
+If a school does not provide the FTE staff number in the Annual Information Statement, the ACNC will get it from the Financial Questionnaire submitted to the Department of Education.

 For schools that participate in this reporting arrangement, there will be a message on their ACNC Charity Register page stating that the financial information will be published at a later date.

-Mapping the financial information from the DE’s financial questionnaire to the ACNC’s AIS
+Mapping the financial information from the financial questionnaire to the Annual Information Statement

-In the DE’s 2018 (2017 data) financial questionnaire there is a preview of how the financial information will map to the financial section of the ACNC’s AIS.
+The Financial Questionnaire contains a preview of how the financial information will map to the financial section of the Annual Information Statement.
 The information as displayed in this preview, as well as the school’s annual financial report, will be published on the ACNC Charity Register.

-For registered charities that are representative entities for multiple schools (where the schools are not individually registered with the ACNC), we will display aggregated information from the Department of Education's financial questionnaire in each representative entity’s AIS.
+For registered charities that represent multiple schools (and the schools are not individually registered with the ACNC), we will display aggregated information from the Department of Education's financial questionnaire in each representative charity's Annual Information Statement.

-If there are issues with the information as published on the Charity Register, schools can contact the ACNC to discuss them or request amendments.
+If there are issues with the information published on the Charity Register, you should contact the ACNC to discuss them.